Eurofighter crash leads to calls to end military exercises | DW | 25.06.2019

 Otte was also one of many politicians who refused to speculate on the cause of the collision on Tuesday, among them Defense Minister Ursula von der Leyen, who visited the crash site on Monday evening, praising the work of first-responders.

 One pilot was killed in the collision, while the other survived with injuries, and is expected to recover.
-Some 300 German soldiers spent the night searching the area for debris, as the Bundeswehr begins its investigation into the cause of the crash.
+Some 300 German soldiers spent the night searching the area for debris, as the Bundeswehr begins its investigation.
+The military told locals to stay clear of the plane parts, which are scattered several kilometers apart.

+Thomas Wiegold, journalist and military expert who specializes in the Bundeswehr, told TV station RTL that it was less likely that a technical problem led to the crash.
+He added that such standard exercises, which happen several times a week, involve simulated aerial dogfights (without ammunition).
+"They face each other, and try to shoot each other down, or get into a shooting position," he said.
+"And sometimes they have to carry out very risky maneuvers."

+The German air force tweeted on Tuesday afternoon that the pilot killed in the crash was 27 years old and had 400 hours flight experience.
+The pilot who survived was more experienced, with more than 3,700 flight hours under his belt.

 A pilot has died after two German military jets crashed in the northeastern state of Mecklenburg-Western Pomerania.
 The planes were flying on a mission out of a major training center for the German air force.
 (24.06.2019)